Higgs boson, key to the universe, wins Nobel physics prize

 STOCKHOLM Britain's Peter Higgs and Francois Englert of Belgium won the Nobel Prize for physics on Tuesday for predicting the existence of the Higgs boson particle that explains how elementary matter attained the mass to form stars and planets.

-The insight has been hailed as one of the most important in the understanding of the cosmos.
-Without the Higgs mechanism all particles would travel at the speed of light and atoms would not exist.
+Half a century after their original work, the new building block of nature was finally detected in 2012 at the European Organization for Nuclear Research (CERN) centre's giant, underground particle-smasher near Geneva.

-Half a century after the scientists' original prediction, the new building block of nature was finally detected in 2012 at the European Organization for Nuclear Research (CERN) centre's giant, underground particle-smasher near Geneva.
+The discovery was hailed as one of the most important in physics.

-"I am overwhelmed to receive this award," said Higgs, who is known to shun the limelight and did not appear in public on Tuesday despite winning the world's top science prize.
+"I am overwhelmed to receive this award," Higgs said in a statement issued by the University of Edinburgh, where he has worked for many years.

-"I hope this recognition of fundamental science will help raise awareness of the value of blue-sky research," he said in a statement via the University of Edinburgh where he works.
+"I hope this recognition of fundamental science will help raise awareness of the value of blue-sky research."

-The two scientists had been favorites to share the 8 million Swedish crown ($1.25 million) prize after their theoretical work was vindicated by the CERN experiments.
+The two scientists had been favourites to share the 8 million Swedish crown prize after their theoretical work was vindicated by the CERN experiments.

 To find the elusive particle, scientists at the Large Hadron Collider (LHC) had to pore over data from the wreckage of trillions of sub-atomic proton collisions.